 Customer Segmentation: around 80% of the are registered in the platform for about 1 year, at least, and more than 50% of them are in a ‘nchurn’ situation, which gives a positive rate.
 Almost 70% of the clients uses this hospitality service for business purposes and the most booked ‘RoomType’ is ‘single’ with close to 40% preference.
 When combined with the ‘TravelType’, the team found a pattern in which the ‘single’ and ‘suite’ room types were mostly booked by travellers in business and the ‘double’ ones were the preference for leisure travels (Figure 6);

-Churn Level: the most recent clients, ie, the ones registered in the BookMe platform for less than 1 year, presented more churn (Figure 7).
+Retention (Churn Level): the most recent clients, ie, the ones registered in the BookMe platform for less than 1 year, presented more churn (Figure 7).
 The team considers that this finding is worth more exploration, because it could mean that the platform user experience could be improved, or it is necessary to create new incentives (eg discounts) for newcomers.

 Regarding the shape and density of the distributions underlying the variables, the “RewardPoints” variable had the highest standard deviation, which indicated that these values were spread out over a wider range.
-However, apart from some moderate skweness (Figure 8) values, related with the variables “Amenities”, “Staff”, “PriceQuality”, “CheckOut” and “Cleanliness”, as per the kurtosis (Figure 9) calculations, the team did not identify the presence of any potential outliers.
-Even though, the team still have explored this possibility, using some visual techniques as per Figure 10, Figure 11 and Figure 12.
+However, apart from some moderate skewness (Figure 8) values, related with the variables “Amenities”, “Staff”, “PriceQuality”, “CheckOut” and “Cleanliness”, as per the kurtosis (Figure 9) calculations, the team did not identify the presence of any potential outliers, even though it explored this possibility, using some visual techniques as per Figure 10, Figure 11 and Figure 12.
 The variable ‘PriceQuality’ presented some values highly deviated from the normal distribution, however they corresponded to 1,610 clients, which means more than 10% of the data.
 As per the rule of thumb, no more than 3% of the outliers should be removed, so all the registers were kept, since there was no way of differentiating them.

 In terms of issues within the customers database, the team identified 195 missing values in the customers’ year of birth, as well as 1.051 clients with less than 18 years old, being that the youngest register belongs to a person born in 2004, meaning with an age of 8.
-As per the business rules, the survey is only provided to registered users (assuming that only overage people can register), after each stay.
+As per the business rules, the survey is only provided to registered users (assuming that only adults can register), after each stay.
 Additionally, the maximum rate for ‘Wifi’ was appointed as ‘6’, which is clearly an incoherence (the scale is 0-5).
 The last incoherence identified was related with the longevity of stay, which had three responses (‘yes’, ‘y’, ‘no’), instead of two (this problem was instantly resolved by assuming ‘y’ as ‘yes’).

 Data Preparation